chloepham18/SMB_Dynamic_Credit_Line/README.md

 ## 🎯 Project Objectives

-- Develop a BNPL-style SMB credit line modeling framework.
+- Develop a dynamic credit limit assignment modeling framework for SMBs.
 - Perform Exploratory Data Analysis (EDA), outlier analysis, and data cleaning.
 - Train a binary classifier to predict if a credit line should be adjusted.
 - Train a regression model to recommend new credit line amounts.